7h30th3r0n3/ESP32-Honeypot/README.md

 ## 🛡️ Usage Notes

 This honeypot is designed for educational and defensive cybersecurity purposes.
 Do not expose to the internet without proper upstream firewalling or network segmentation.
-It is not intended to replace full honeynet frameworks like Cowrie, but serves as a lightweight ESP32-based trap.
+It is not intended to replace full honeynet frameworks like Cowrie, but serves as a lightweight ESP32-based trap canary.

 ---